mjaything/graphic-wireframe/README.md

 ./fdf MAP_FILE
 ```

-_Note_: fdf is an abbreviation of 'fils de fer', which means 'wireframe' in French
+_Note_: 'fdf' is an abbreviation of 'fils de fer', which means 'wireframe' in French

 ## Examples
 50-4